 Literally, I could sit here imagining different variations in grilled cheese sandwiches all day long.
 Having said that, there’s no shame in keeping things simple.
 And by that I mean a good ol’ fashion piece of American cheese wedged between two pieces of bread.
 No judgment!

-If you make these Mini Grilled Cheese with Brie, please let me know by leaving a review below!
+If you make these Mini Grilled Cheese with Brie, please let me know by leaving a rating and review below!

 And make sure to sign up for my newsletter and follow along on Instagram, Pinterest, and Facebook for more Well Seasoned recipes!
 DON’T FORGET to tag me on social channels when you make a recipe at #wellseasonedstudio !!

-Check out these additional recipes that make group entertaining and parties a breeze!
+Check out these additional appetizers that make entertaining a breeze!

 Mini Grilled Cheese with Brie and Caramelized Onions